 Role In Larger Community

-A combination of activities defines my role in the larger community.
+A combination of activities has defined my role in the larger community.
 Dominating my time and energy is my effort to advance The Mazeway Project.
-I am also Treasurer of the Board of Directors of Resources for Human Development; an active member and Past President of the Board of Governors of the Greater Philadelphia Philosophy Consortium; an Associate of the Global Dialogue Institute; and on the Board of Advisors of Donna Murasko, the Dean of the Drexel’s College of Arts and Sciences.
+I had also been the following: President of the Board of Governors of the Greater Philadelphia Philosophy Consortium; Associate of the Global Dialogue Institute; and on the Board of Advisors of Donna Murasko, the Dean of the Drexel’s College of Arts and Sciences.
+Now, I am on the Board of Advisors of Penny Hammrich, the Dean of Drexel’s School of Education.

 I placed a high priority on becoming financially independent.
 It was clear to me early on that, unless I managed my finances effectively, I could not be free enough to direct the rest of my life on my own terms.
 While I am among the more fortunate people walking this planet, I hasten to add, it took enormous amount of hard work and discipline.